 Staff: T. Taliercio, F. Gonzalez Posada, L. Cerutti, J.B.
-Rodriguez, E. Tournié, M.-J. Milla Rodrigo
+Rodriguez, E. Tournié.

-Plasmonics is one of the most dynamic fields of current research with more than 8000 papers/year.
-In Montpellier, we decide to approach plasmonics by an original way.
-We propose to develop metal free plasmonics.
-Indeed highly doped semiconductors (HDSC) replace current metal such as gold or silver.
-HDSC are particularly well adapted for Mid-IR plasmonics and compatible with microelectronic technology.
-The topic all semiconductor plasmonics developed in the NanoMIR group is focused on three main projects.
-One granted by the ANR and the European commission and two much more exploratory.
+Plasmonics is a very important field of research of nanophotonics.
+In Montpellier, we decide to approach plasmonics in an original way.
+We propose to develop metal-free plasmonics.
+Indeed, heavily doped semiconductors (HDSC) can replace current metal such as gold or silver.
+HDSC are particularly well adapted for Mid-IR and THz plasmonics.
+The theme plasmonics developed in the NanoMIR group is focused on three main projects: Plasmonics for biosensing, Gap plasmons and hyperbolic metamaterials, Active plasmonics.

 Hyperbolic media (HM) are also a promising topic.
 They consist in stacked layers of a few tens of nm alternating metal and dielectric.
-These stacked layers of doped and un-doped semiconductors can be considered in specific condition such as metamaterial.
-The optical properties of these metamaterials can be controlled by adjusting the geometry and the doping level of the layers.
+These stacked layers of doped and un-doped semiconductors can be considered in specific conditions such as metamaterial.
+The near-field optical properties of these metamaterials can be controlled by adjusting the geometry and the doping level of the layers.
 Thermal Radiation Scanning Tunneling Microscopy (TRSTM) allows to investigate accurately the local density of states (LDOS) and to understand the physical properties of these metamaterials (Fig. 2(b)).
 HM offer the possibility to access hyperbolic dispersion relation for electromagnetic waves thanks to the permittivity values along or perpendicular to the normal axis to the surface being positive or negative.